 Lantern Light Tours – Mystic, Connecticut

-Weekends November 24–Saturday, December 23
+Weekends Saturday, November 24–Sunday, December 23

 2½ hours from Midtown by car

-The most distant destination from NYC on our list, Lantern Light Tours at Mystic Seaport, the Museum of America and the Sea, offers a festive but historic holiday experience.
+The most distant destination from NYC on our list, Lantern Light Tours at Mystic Seaport, the Museum of America and the Sea, offers a festive, historic holiday experience.
 Part walking tour, part live performance, visitors are taken on a 70-minute showcase through the museum's historic buildings and vessels.
 Tours start at 5pm and continue in all weather conditions.
-Guests walk or stand for most of the performance so it's probably best for school-aged kids.
+Guests walk or stand for most of the experience, so it's probably best for school-aged kids.
 Spend the day exploring the exhibits at Mystic Seaport or visit the Mystic Aquarium just five minutes away.
 Of course, no visit to Mystic would be complete without dining at the famed Mystic Pizza.

-All photos courtesy of the festivals/venues.
+Photos courtesy of the festivals/venues

 This article first published in November 2015, but has since been updated.